Design of Electrified Propulsion Aircraft (2-Day Course) Manchester Grand Hyatt, San Diego, CA

 Dr. Marty Bradley is an AIAA Fellow and a Technical Fellow for The Boeing Company, working in the Boeing Commercial Airplanes Advanced Concepts Group in Long Beach, California.
 He is the technology leader for a variety of projects related to electric and hybrid electric aircraft.
 Marty has 34-years of experience in vehicle design, propulsion integration, and technology studies for a wide variety of commercial and military aerospace applications.
 Marty was the Principal Investigator for the NASA funded SUGAR study looking at advanced technologies for future commercial aircraft, including the hybrid electric SUGAR Volt, and contributed to the National Academies report on Low Carbon Aviation.
 He is the Leader of the AIAA Aircraft Electric Propulsion and Power Working Group.
 He previously was Chair of the AIAA Green Engineering Program Committee and the High-Speed Airbreathing Propulsion Technical Committee.
 Marty has a B.S., M.S., and Ph.D. in Aerospace Engineering, all from the University of Southern California and teaches their aircraft design capstone course.

-Reynard de Vries is a PhD researcher at the Faculty of Aerospace Engineering of Delft University of Technology.
+Mr. Reynard de Vries is a PhD researcher at the Faculty of Aerospace Engineering of Delft University of Technology.
 His research activities are part of the European Commission’s Clean Sky 2 research framework for Large Passenger Aircraft (LPA), and focus on conceptual design methods for hybrid-electric aircraft and experimental investigations of propeller-wing interaction for distributed-propulsion systems.
 Reynard obtained a BSc degree in Aerospace Engineering at the Technical University of Madrid in 2014, sponsored by a Scholarship for Academic Excellence.
 He subsequently pursued an MSc degree in Aerospace Engineering at Delft University of Technology, which he obtained cum laude in 2016.
-He is currently in the final year of his PhD study, and is a board member of the PhD Council at the Faculty of Aerospace Engineering.
-Reynard won two best-presentation awards at the AIAA/IEEE Electric Aircraft Technologies Symposium in 2018 and has (co-) authored over 15 papers in the fields of hybrid-electric aircraft design and propeller-airframe interaction in novel propulsion systems.
+Since 2016 he has been actively involved in over a dozen wind-tunnel tests of various (distributed-) propeller configurations and has taught several lectures on hybrid/electric aircraft design.
+Reynard won two best-presentation awards at the AIAA/IEEE Electric Aircraft Technologies Symposium in 2018 and has (co-) authored numerous papers in the fields of hybrid-electric aircraft design and propeller-airframe interaction in novel propulsion systems.